vmware-tanzu/thepodlets/episode-template.md

       url:
 points:
     -
-# Be sure to check the episode's hackmd for additional links:
+# Be sure to check the episode's additional links in the notes:
 links:
     - name:
       url: